 The following are the lists of Test Deliverables:

 Test Specification Document: The Test Specification Document is created once the testing phase begins.
-It usually describes in detail how the test engineers will conduct their tests and what quality assurance methods they will follow to confirm a particular software product works as expected.
+It usually describes how the test engineers will conduct their tests and what quality assurance methods they will follow to confirm a particular software product works as expected.

 Test Design Document: A Test Design Document is compiled by the Software Testing team during the design phase of SDLC (Software Development Life Cycle).
 It outlines the overall testing approach and includes a list of test cases.

 Test Strategy: The test strategy is created during the planning phase for software.
-The document outlines the testing strategies that will be used to test a particular product and includes any other factors such as quality standards that must be met or risks that need to be addressed.
+The document outlines the testing strategies that will be used to test a particular product and includes any other factors, such as quality standards that must be met or risks that need to be addressed.

 Test Summary: This document is created before or during the software development phase.
 Its purpose is to provide any details about the testing status of a project or software.
 This summary can act as a record for future reference purposes and is often created in a table that lists dates, events, or any other information relevant to the project.